 My goal with “Tails of Loudoun County” is to raise $25,000 for animals in need in Loudoun County by creating and publishing a beautiful, limited edition coffee table book.
 The book will have photos and tell the tales of some of the amazing “tails” who live in Loudoun, as well as showcase our stunning and historic county!
 I will be photographing pets—dogs, cats, lizards, any animal with a tail—in historic, iconic and scenic locations throughout Loudoun.
-Only a limited number of sessions are available.
+Book sessions are sold out, but you can still help.
+Buy a book or contact me about becoming a book sponsor.
+Half of the book proceeds and *all* sponsorship dollars raised go to either Friends of Loudoun County Animal Services or the Loudoun Community Cat Coalition.

 FLCAS is a nonprofit dedicated to providing additional funds for the animals of Loudoun County Animal Services.
 The shelter’s budget, provided by the county, allows for basic medical treatment.
 Money raised by FLCAS allows the shelter to provide higher-level care, such as heartworm treatment, dental extractions, or tumor removal.